Aouei/remote-sensing-satellite-downloader/README.md

 This project provides tools for searching and downloading satellite imagery from various providers, such as Copernicus Data Space and USGS Earth Explorer.
 It includes a modular architecture with APIs, data types, and services to streamline satellite data retrieval.

+## Features

+- Search and download satellite imagery from multiple providers.
+- Modular architecture for easy integration and extension.
+- Support for various satellite data formats and APIs.

 ## Installation

 To install the package, you can use one of the following methods: